-Repetitive motions performed during activities such as running or lunging, stress the piriformis muscle causing contractions that apply pressure on the sciatic nerve.
-Prolonged sitting, climbing stairs, squatting or running uphill can also irritate the piriformis.
-Compression of the sciatic nerve results in inflammation, which exacerbates pain, leading to a chronic condition.
+Repetitive motions performed during activities such as running or lunging stress the piriformis muscle causing contractions that apply pressure to the sciatic nerve.
+Prolonged sitting, climbing stairs, squatting, or running uphill can also irritate the piriformis.
+Compression of the sciatic nerve results in inflammation that exacerbates pain, leading to a chronic condition.

 Physical trauma to the area may lead to fibrosis in the muscle that puts pressure on the sciatic nerve.